Skip to main content

 -

-This updated guideline has been prepared with the support of the societies listed to provide guidance on
+This guideline was prepared in 2021 with the support of the societies listed to provide guidance on

 prevention and treatment of osteoporosis with the overarching aim of reducing fragility fracture risk.
 This